 Hello, everyone!
 I apologize for being a little MIA this past month but it is for good reason.
-Some of you may have seen on Instagram, but my long term boyfriend proposed during our vacation to Hawaii!
+Some of you may have seen on Instagram, but my long-term boyfriend proposed during our vacation to Hawaii!
 Since returning home, between the surprise engagement celebrations, working full time, and my best friend’s wedding, February has come and gone in the blink of an eye!
 I have so much to share with all of you from my trip.
 I thought it would be fun to jump back in with a post all about our proposal story and how he asked!
 But first, a little background story…

 How We Met

 Looking back to when I met Ryan, it’s hard to believe it was almost 8 years ago.
 It was the summer break before I would enter my senior year of high school and I was hanging out with a group of friends at one of their houses.
-Little did I know, that seemingly ordinary summer day would be one of the most significant days of my life.
+Little did I know, that a seemingly ordinary summer day would be one of the most significant days of my life.

 Ryan came over with a few others to hang out with all of us.
 We all lived in the same hometown but went to different schools so I had never met Ryan before.
 I remember thinking he was cute but didn’t have much interest because he was a year younger than me.
 I figured, if the guys my age were immature there was no way anyone younger would be any better!
 Lucky for me, Ryan was persistent and continued to show up every day to hang out with us.
 It wasn’t long before I fell for him.

-Ryan had the perfect opportunity to ask me out on our first date when my best friend left for a month long vacation.
+Ryan had the perfect opportunity to ask me out on our first date when my best friend left for a month-long vacation.
 The funny part is, he was only 16 and didn’t have a driver’s license yet so I had to pick him up for our date!
 A few weeks later on September 5, 2009, he asked me to be his girlfriend.
 We have been together ever since!

 Years Leading Up to Now

 Roses have always been a special symbol in our relationship.
 Ryan left a single red rose for me to find on my car after school on our 1 month anniversary (I was a senior in high school).
-He continued to surprise me with roses each month that added up to the number of months we had been together (2 roses on our 2 month anniversary, 3 on our 3 month anniversary…etc).
+He continued to surprise me with roses each month that added up to the number of months we had been together (2 roses on our 2 month anniversary, 3 on our 3-month anniversary…etc).
 Each month was a new creative surprise presentation which are some of my favorite memories to look back on.
-After our 1 year anniversary, I told Ryan he didn’t have to buy me roses anymore because it was going to become too expensive! ?
+After our 1 year anniversary, I told Ryan he didn’t have to buy me roses anymore because it was going to become too expensive!?

 Now, anytime he buys me flowers there are always roses included.
 I still have every single rose he ever gave me, dried and stored in boxes. ❤ So aside from loving the definition of “smell the roses”, the phrase definitely has special significance in my life!

 We have such an abundance of amazing memories together.
 Although I like to think we are still just like those young and in love teenagers, we have both grown up so much over the years.
-We have gotten to experience being high school sweethearts going to prom together, to working our first minimum wage job together, to attending each other’s high school graduations, to graduating college together and watching each other start real adult jobs.
+We have gotten to experience being high school sweethearts going to prom together, working our first minimum wage job together, attending each other’s high school graduations, graduating college together, and watching each other start real adult jobs.
 We would both not be where we are today without each other’s help.
 The best thing about us is that we want nothing more than to see the other happy and fulfilled.

 How He Asked: The Proposal